shawnferry/HOL7712-gitbook/setup/enable-puppet.md

   ![](/images/SETUP-014-svcadm-mark.png)

-## Check the state of the puppet:agent and puppet:master service
+## Check the State of the Puppet Agent and Master Services

 $$